AyhanHasanov/Mealise_v1/README.md

 ## 3. How to Set Up the App on Windows 11

-#### 1. Download the ZIP file of the project
+#### 1. Download the ZIP file of the project and unarchive it in a folder of your desire

 #### 2. Install Python 3.13

-#### 3. Open command prompt or Power Shell and navigate to the directory where your downloaded and unarchived folder is
+#### 3. Open Command Prompt or PowerShell and navigate to the directory where your unarchived project folder is.
+**Make sure you possess administrator rights and run the following:**
 ```
 python -m venv venv
 ```